 Denis Goldberg was born in his beloved Cape Town on April 11th 1933.
 His grandparents had fled to London to avoid the Tsarist pogroms, and his parents emigrated from there to South Africa.
 He is therefore a first generation South African.
 He was brought up in a remarkable household where people of all races were welcome.

-web hong kong free dating site for free Denis and his mother had both been arrested following the imposition of a State of Emergency following the Sharpeville Massacre.
+benefits of dating a skinny girl Denis and his mother had both been arrested following the imposition of a State of Emergency following the Sharpeville Massacre.
 They spent four months in prison.
 On his release, Denis was dismissed from his job as an engineer with South African Railways because of his political activism.
 In 1963, Denis was served with a stringent banning order, confining him to a particular magisterial district of Cape Town and limiting the number of people that he could meet at any one time.
 Denis, of course, worked his way round this banning order and continued with his political work.
 He took part, as an instructor, in an MK training camp at Camps Bay, near Cape Town.
 He also went to a meeting of MK at the Liliesleaf Farm in Rivonia, near Johannesburg.
 It was here that he was arrested with all the MK High Command, except Nelson Mandela who was already in prison.